levicook/arch-token-metadata/examples/README.md

 - If `launch.sh` stalls, check Docker logs for `bitcoind`, `titan`, and `local_validator`.
 - Ensure `http://localhost:9002` responds to JSON-RPC.
 The script polls `get_block_count` for readiness.
 - If faucet funding fails, rerun `./examples/launch.sh` to retry.

+Compute budget note:

+- Both Rust and TS tours optionally prepend compute budget instructions when `CU_UNITS`/`HEAP_BYTES` env vars are set.
+As of the current runtime, these instructions are not enforced, so effective limits remain the defaults and adding them will not raise the cap.
+Keep the env flags and helpers for forward-compatibility; behavior will change once runtime enforcement is enabled.